 Location – All workshops/camps will be held at the

 PCC SE STEM Center SCOM 231 – 2305 SE 82nd Ave

 - Learn, play and discuss a wide variety of modern boardgames.

-- Develop the critical design skills of collaboration, positive feedback and creative risk taking.
+- Develop the critical design skills of collaboration, positive feedback and creative risk-taking.

-- Design a brand new game as a group!
+- Design brand new games!

 Tim Eisner – Tim Eisner is the owner and founder of Weird City Games, and the designer of March of the Ants, Minions of the Meadow, and Grimm Forest.
 He is a former early childhood educator with Wild Lilac Child Development Community.
 Tim has a background in performing and teaching improvisational comedy as the Artistic Director for the Upfront Theater.
 He is very excited to blend his love of board game design and youth education and cannot wait to see what cool innovative ideas the camp creates together.